 Using dermal filler as a preventative

-Treatments are only given at our Melbourne clinic if they are warranted.
+At ENRICH Clinic, treatments are only given if they are warranted.
 Rejuvenating the face through your lifetime is a plan is a solid face-care plan.

-Cheek filler is used to plump up and volumise cheeks, which can start to look sallow and hollow as we lose bone and moisture.
-Cheek filler is a really popular procedure, and has excellent results.
-Cheek filler is a procedure that will need to be repeated every so often, since it is not a long-lasting procedure.
+We can plump up and volumise cheeks, which can start to look sallow and hollow as we lose bone, fat and moisture.
+Cheek filler is a really popular procedure with excellent results.
+Cheek require repeats every so often, since it is not a long-lasting procedure.

 Choosing the right filler for the job – your cosmetic dermatologist’s job

-Your doctor will decide what dermal filler substance is right for the job, taking into consideration your bone structure, face shape, skin type, goals and budget.
+Your doctor will decide what substance is right for the job, taking into consideration your bone structure, face shape, skin type, goals and budget.

-We have state-of-the-art equipment, advanced techniques, and very experienced, highly-trained practitioners performing dermal filler treatments in Melbourne.
+We have state-of-the-art equipment, advanced techniques, and very experienced, highly-trained practitioners performing dermal filler injections.
 You are in good hands.

-Hyaluronic acid is a naturally-derived substance found in animal and human tissue considered a very safe dermal filler substance.
-In mammals, hyaluronic acid works as a transportation mechanism, taking nutrients from the blood to the skin.
-Skin and joints contain high levels of hyaluronic acid.
+Our dermal fillers are a naturally-derived substance found in animal and human tissue, and it can be dissolved if any issues arise .
+In mammals, this substance works as a transportation mechanism, taking nutrients from the blood to the skin.
+Skin and joints contain high levels of this substance.

-The hyaluronic acid found in dermal filler is not derived from any animal, but is synthetic, being what’s known as ‘nature-identical’, meaning it is more or less exactly the same as what your body would make, and behaves in the same way.
-Synthetic hyaluronic acid dermal fillers also carry a lesser chance of allergic reactions.
+The substance found in dermal filler is not derived from any animal, but is synthetic, being what’s known as ‘nature-identical’, meaning it is more or less exactly the same as what your body would make, and behaves in the same way.
+Synthetic fillers also carry a lesser chance of allergic reactions.

 Filler injected into the lips tends to be absorbed much quicker than other areas due to the action of our mouths when we talk and eat.